Where to stay in London: best areas and neighborhoods

 When staying here, you'll need to use the metro.
 The reference station is Notting Hill Gate, served by the Central, District, and Circle metro lines.

-Average prices in the neighborhood range from about €131.00 for low-cost accommodation to €500.00 for more expensive options - compare the best accommodation on booking.
+Average prices in the neighborhood start from about £165,00 - compare the best accommodation on booking.

 Recommended accommodation